JohnGreco192/Free_GenAI_Bootcamp_2025/Week 1/Backend Technical Specs.md

 - A unified Launchpad to launch different learning apps

 ## TEchnical Reqs
-- The backend will e built using Go?
+- The backend will e built using flask
 - The database will be SQLlite 3
-- The API will be built using GIN
+- The API will be built using Flask
 - The API will always return JSON
 - There will be no authenication or authroization.
 Everything will be treated as single user